saikrishnags05/Project-for-Data-to-Decisions/Research Question/RQ_SAI_KRISHNA/Research_Question_Readme.md

 * By doing this kind of research question we can increase the number of event in location where the number of participation in even is less according to the gender and location.

-* HFS can also increase there level of
+* HFS can also increase there level of publicity and service